alexander-pick/MKMTool/README.md

 + unzip everything to a folder
 + at MKM go to your account -> profile -> get a token for a dedicated (!) app
 + rename config_template.xml to config.xml
-+ open config.xml with an editor and put the token details in the file - field names should be self explaining and this is simple xml
++ open config.xml with an editor and put the token details in the file.
+There are four values you need to enter: appToken, appSecret, accessToken and accessSecret.
+Enter the values from your MKM account instead of the ENTER_YOUR_xxxx_INSTEAD_OF_THIS_TEXT, where xxxx are the names of the values.
 + run the tool - should work!

 The first startup takes a bit since 3 MB of data is downloaded and unzipped, but there should be no problem on Win7 or 10 beyond this.